 Device attributes can be allocated statically and dynamically.
 Static allocation of attribute is done via a macro DEVICE_ATTR (instead can be used similar macro, written by the authors of specific driver).
 Thus, if the attribute is allocated using a macro, there is no need to call a function sysfs_attr_init.

-#1 Updated by Evgeny Novikov about 5 years ago
+Updated by Evgeny Novikov over 9 years ago

 - Status changed from Open to New

 - Assignee set to Ilya Shchepetkov